-I live very close to my student union, and regularly eat in the refectory which saves a lot of effort on cooking and washing up that otherwise drains my energy.
-The dining hall is vast, with white tables and uncomfortable wooden chairs crammed into every space possible, and a dark laminate floor that makes my wheels squeak when they’re wet.
+At university I lived very close to my student union and regularly ate in the refectory which saved a lot of effort on cooking and washing up.
+The dining hall there is vast, with white tables and uncomfortable wooden chairs crammed into every space possible, and a dark laminate floor that makes my wheels squeak when they’re wet.
 At the end furthest from the kitchens is a small stage that is often used for concerts and shows outside of the refectory’s opening hours, which has hosted The Killers in the early 2000’s, and is where The Who’s “Live at Leeds” album was recorded.

 Since the stall was quiet at the time, the member of staff on duty wandered over to speak to me.
 She told me in rather patronising tones that she was “ever so sorry” about the inaccessibility, but that nothing could be or have been done to resolve the issue.
-This was, quite frankly, utterly ridiculous, as even if the event couldn’t have booked an accessible room, they could have easily acquired a temporary ramp.
-Annoyed, I made a snide remark about how my money was worth the same amount as someone else’s money who could walk, before heading up to the coffee shop overlooking the refectory to drown my sorrows with caffeine.
+This was, quite frankly, utterly ridiculous, as even if they couldn’t have booked an accessible room they could have easily acquired a temporary ramp.
+Annoyed, I made a snide remark about how my money was worth the same amount as anyone else’s, before heading up to the coffee shop overlooking the refectory to drown my sorrows with caffeine.

-Once I was settled with a large Americano, I emailed a member of staff from the union who I knew relatively well from previous accessibility quibbles, and despite him being away from his desk for the day according to the automated reply I received, he responded within half an hour by assigning a temporary ramp to the event.
+Once I was settled with a large americano, I emailed a member of staff from the union who I knew relatively well from previous accessibility quibbles, and despite him being away from his desk for the day according to the automated reply I received, he responded within half an hour by assigning a temporary ramp to the event.
 A few minutes later I re-appeared in the refectory, ready to raid the clothes stall.
-This time a different women was over-seeing the stall, and she could not have been more apologetic or upset about what had happened had she been a wheelchair user herself.
+This time a different women was over-seeing the stall, and she could not have been more apologetic or upset about what had happened.
 Her colleague, now nowhere to be seen, was quickly forgotten as I browsed the clothing rails.
 I picked up a leopard print scarf from the accessories section, and managed to find a beautiful white blouse covered in black swirls from a high-end clothes store that I could never normally afford.
-Feeling self-satisfied at having spent less than £5, I returned to my favourite table in the coffee shop and downed another Americano, and a frozen yogurt to boot.
+Feeling self-satisfied at having spent less than £5, I returned to my favourite table in the coffee shop and downed another americano and a frozen yogurt to boot.